The Problem

 The Solution

 metasalmon wraps your salmon data with a data dictionary that travels with it—explaining every column, every code, and linking to standard scientific definitions.
-These definitions come from the DFO Salmon Ontology and other published controlled vocabularies, and the data is packaged according to the Salmon Data Package Specification.
+These definitions come from the Salmon Domain Ontology (shared layer) and the DFO Salmon Ontology (DFO-specific layer), alongside other published controlled vocabularies, and the data is packaged according to the Salmon Data Package Specification.
 For extra help, our custom Salmon Data Standardizer GPT can generate metadata drafts, salmon data packages, and guide your data dictionary creation in coordination with this R package.

 Think of it like adding a detailed legend to your spreadsheet that never gets lost.